-This family favorite meal side dish of funeral potatoes is one we have been enjoying for generations.
-As Mormon’s we love making casseroles.
-From funeral luncheons at our local church (likely where the name came from) to baby showers and Sunday dinner, this potato “casserole” is almost always on the menu.
+From funeral luncheons at our local church (likely where the name came from) to baby showers and Sunday dinner, this cheesy potato casserole is almost always on the menu.

 The creamy, cheesiness of potatoes seasoned just right with Real Salt, pepper and onion is something so delicious you just can’t get enough!
 Pair it with perfectly seasoned barbecue chicken and you have a dinner the entire family will enjoy.

 I love serving these up on holidays like Easter and Thanksgiving especially.
-They go great with a homemade gluten-free pie.
+They go great with a homemade gluten free green bean casserole.